 Dr. Ryan is a member of The Hip Center at Andrews Sports Medicine.
 In this capacity, he primarily focuses on treating patients with non-arthritic/preservation hip injuries, disorders and diseases.

 Dr. Ryan brings extensive sports medicine experience having acted as a member of the medical teams for various institutions and organizations.
-Dr. Ryan currently serves as team physician for Spain Park High School.
+Dr. Ryan currently serves as team physician for Samford University and Spain Park High School.
 He previously provided on-site medical coverage for the University of Alabama football team and University of Alabama athletics, SEC Baseball Tournament, Birmingham Barons, Birmingham Ballet, Cordova High School, Athletes Without Limits, New York Public School football, and New York University and Long Island University athletics.

 Dr. Ryan’s research interests include sports medicine and hip preservation, and he has published numerous articles and orthopaedic book chapters on the topics.
 He has presented his research at annual orthopaedic conferences, and has been named the recipient of several awards during his career, including the American Sports Medicine Fellowship Society Basic Science Award, the John N. Delahay, MD Award in the Department of Orthopaedic Surgery from Georgetown University, and the Arthroscopy Association of North America Resident Scholarship.
 Dr. Ryan holds memberships in the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, Arthroscopy Association of North America, and the Notre Dame Orthopaedic Society.